mjordan/islandora_workbench_docs/docs/workflows.md

 Another example of round-tripping metadata is if you need to change a Drupal field's configuration (for example, change a text field's maximum length) but Drupal won't allow you to do that directly.
 Using Workbench, you could export all the data in the field you want to modify, create a new Drupal field to replace it, and then use an `update` task to populate the replacement field.

-Drupal's Views Bulk Operations module (documented [here](https://islandora.github.io/documentation/concepts/collection/#bulk-management-of-members-of-a-collection)) lets you do simple metadata maintenance, but round-tripping techniques like the ones described here allow you to do things that VBO simply can't.
+Drupal's Views Bulk Operations module (documented [here](https://islandora.github.io/documentation/concepts/collection/#bulk-management-of-members-of-a-collection)) lets you do simple metadata maintenance, but round-tripping techniques like the ones described here enables you to do things that VBO simply can't.

 ## Integrations with other systems